orgitcog/neural-nestor-gauge-logic/docs/CI_CD.md

   openssl x509 -noout -dates
 ```

-**Automation:** The chatbot can check certificate expiration dates and renewal status automatically.
+**Automation:** The chatbot can run the verification script to check certificate expiration dates and renewal status automatically.

 ### Cost Considerations